timtermtube/sil.js/README.md

 # What is the origin of name?
 It means thread and also light as "Sil".
-Sil (Korean: 실) means "thread" in English. and also, the English Word "thread" is light thing.
+Sil (Korean: 실) means "thread" in English.1

-# Warning before to begin
-SIL.js don't support to use on webpack base frameworks natively.
-Please follow the guide carefully.

 # How to load?
 on webpack-base Project: